 Development environments need to be protected against malicious or accidental development and update of code that may create vulnerabilities or compromise confidentiality.
-If any form of live data is used in development environments it needs to be especially protected and controlled.
+Production data is only used in development when a data-dependent bug arises; in these cases, only the relevant data is made available to the development environment, and it is short-lived, being made inaccessible once the issue is resolved.